-The successful flight made Ride a hero for young women and girls, showing that they could break barriers that they previously might have thought to be impossible.
+Indeed, the successful flight made Ride a hero for young women and girls, showing that they could break barriers that they previously might have thought to be impossible.

 Sally Ride was born in Los Angeles, California, on May 26, 1951.
 As a young girl, she was fascinated by science, and grew up playing with a telescope and chemistry set.
-As a teenager, she also loved sports such as running, volleyball, softball and, especially, tennis, winning a tennis scholarship to Westlake School for Girls in Los Angeles.
+Later, as a teenager, she also loved sports such as running, volleyball, softball and, especially, tennis, winning a tennis scholarship to Westlake School for Girls in Los Angeles.
 After receiving undergraduate degrees in physics and in English from Stanford University in 1973, she obtained her Ph.D. in physics.

 In 1986, as part of the Rogers Commission, Ride later assisted in the investigation of the Challenger space shuttle disaster.
 According to a 2016 article in Popular Mechanics, it was Ride who revealed to General Donald Kutyna – another member of the Rogers Commission – that the O-rings used in the shuttle became stiff at low temperatures.
-This eventually led to the identification of the cause of the explosion that killed the seven astronauts.
+Consequently, this eventually led to the identification of the cause of the explosion that killed the seven astronauts.
 After the investigation was finished, she was assigned to NASA headquarters as special assistant to the administrator for long-range and strategic planning.
 She wrote an influential report entitled “Leadership and America’s Future in Space,” and became the first director of NASA’s Office of Exploration.

 Ride retired from NASA in 1987, becoming a science fellow at the Center for International Security and Arms Control at Stanford University.
-She kept very busy in her post-astronaut career.
+Indeed, she kept very busy in her post-astronaut career.
 In 1989, she became a professor of physics at the University of California, San Diego and director of the California Space Institute.